Lawyering and Legal Reasoning

-"LLR taught me how to reason and write like a lawyer, and provided me with practical opportunities to hone my skills.
+"LLR provided me with practical opportunities to hone my skills.
 Most importantly, LLR equipped me with the tools necessary to be successful during summer clerkships and after graduation." - J.D.
-Marsh, Valedictorian, Class of 2016
+Marsh '16

 Called to the Bar

 Called to the Bar is a required part of the LLR course that begins during orientation and focuses largely on professionalism, ethics and the duties of lawyering.
 The Called to the Bar workshops are designed for first-year students to enhance academic success, cultivate professionalism and lawyering skills, and enable students to develop a sound career plan.

 The Caruthers Fellows, chosen by the LLR faculty, are second- or third-year students who serve as mentors and assist first-year students with the development of research, writing and other basic skills.